giuliacorso/CNN_clothes_classification/README.md

-# CNN per la classificazione di capi d'abbigliamento
+# CNN for Clothes Classification

-Sistema di deep learning per la classificazione multi-classe di immagini di capi d'abbigliamento.
-Progetto sviluppato come prova finale del corso "School in AI" II edizione.
+This architecture uses a CNN to perform the multi-class classification task of clothing images.

 ## Authors
+This system was developed as group final project for the master class "School in AI" at the [University of Modena and Reggio Emilia](https://www.unimore.it/).

+Group members:
+- Giulia Corso
-Giulia Corso, Serena Ghini
+- Serena Ghini